DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 If you look closely, you will see that `p`, `posToLight`, and basically all variables defined in the loop have been moved out of the loop when using unrolling.
-Once unrolled, Three.js doesn't keep the scope of the loop, you thus can't add definition in the loop or you will get a compile time re-definition error.
+Once unrolled, Three.js doesn't keep the scope of the loop, you thus can't add definition in the loop or you will get a compile time re-definition **error**.
 {{< /hint >}}

 ## Going Further